Torneko's Great Adventure: Development

-One major change from the normal Dragon Quest game was the replacement of the hero, who normally had a grand mission to save the world, with the kind of person who would go hunting for treasure in dungeons.
+One major change from the normal Dragon Quest game was the replacement of the hero, who normally had a grand mission to save the world, with the kind of person who would go hunting for treasure in dungeons, but also due to the comical effect of failing in a dungeon in many ways.
 For this reason, Nakamura chose Torneko, the well-loved shopkeeper from Dragon Quest IV, imagining that he was exploring for items to put in his shop.
 The "permadeath" feature, seen in most roguelike games where the game starts over if the player character dies, was adjusted so the player does not start from scratch and has a chance to return to the last dungeon he fainted at.
+Yuji Horii and Akira Toriyama have also contributed in creating different angles of characters and monsters, with the help of drawings made by Nakamura, as their official artworks were always shown in a frontal view.

-A hunger system was added in the game so the player has to pay attention to the adventure through the dungeon, as if it is empty, Torneko's HP decreases on each turns.
-Furthermore, an earthquake was also added in dungeons, as acting against players who would stall and farm in one floor, by forcefully drop Torneko to the next floor once the player reaches the maximum amount of turns.
+Many new content were added to this game that differs from Rogue with the goal of making it accessible to anyone.
+A hunger system was added in the game so the player has to pay attention to the adventure through the dungeon, as once it is empty, Torneko's HP decreases for each turns.
+Furthermore, an earthquake was also added in dungeons as acting against players who would stall and farm in one floor, by forcefully drop Torneko to the next floor once the player reaches the maximum amount of turns.
+Then, a transluent map was added when exploring a dungeon, with dots representing the player, items, traps, and monsters in a floor.
 Finally, music and sound effects were introduced in this game, which was not common in the roguelike genre at the time.
 Most of the tweaks given in this roguelike game were later reused for future Mystery Dungeon games, with further adjustments for each of them.
+As for the game's balancing, Nagahata was the one in charge after an employee got confused with organizing data.
+He used Microsoft Excel's spreadsheets to organize data for items, monsters, and other content that relays on the genre.